actions/setup-java/docs/advanced-usage.md

 ```

 ## Installing Java from local file
-If your use-case requires custom distribution or version that is not provided by action, you can download it manually and then action will take care about installation and caching of this version on VM:
+If your use-case requires a custom distribution or a version that is not provided by setup-java, you can download it manually and setup-java will take care of the installation and caching on the VM:

 ```yaml
 steps: